What Is Disability Insurance?

 Disability insurance is a type of insurance that provides you with a monthly benefit if you become disabled.
 Monthly payments are paid for the duration of your disability, or for the specified length of the policy, whichever is sooner.

 Premiums for disability insurance vary based on age, occupation and the features of the policy.
 Once set, premiums remain level for the duration of the contract.
+The cost of disability insurance (also known as premiums) for both short-term and long-term coverage can range from 1% to 3% of your annual income.
 During total disability, your policy premiums are waived.
 During partial disability, premiums may be reduced.

 Disability insurance is for those who want income protection for themselves and their family.
 Individuals with a high level of specified training also purchase disability insurance to protect their occupation and guarantee an income during their working career.